mslsoftware/vidyo-io-server-sample/README.md

 ### Security consideration

-   The token returned by this server provide access to Vidyo videoconferencing services.
+   The token returned by this server provides access to Vidyo videoconferencing services.

    This sample only shows the token generation process it does not attempt to prevent anothorized generation of tokens.